qiubits2007/XML-Sitemap/README.md

 3. Ping search engines (Google, Bing, Yandex) with the `sitemap_index.xml` URL instead of individual sitemap files

 This is useful when crawling multiple domains in a single run.

 ---

+## Crawl Map Visualization

+If you enable `--graph`, the crawler will export:

+- `graph.json` – link structure as raw data
+- `crawl_map.html` – interactive map powered by D3.js

+You can explore your site structure visually, zoom in/out, drag nodes, and inspect links.
+Useful for spotting crawl traps, dead ends, and structure gaps.

+📍 Tip: For large sites, open the HTML file in Chrome or Firefox.

+---